 - 2D Glasses, which allow people to watch 3D movies in a crisp two dimensions.

-Because of the support of a truly amazing community of people (which happened, as far as I can tell, mostly through amazing luck) I have an uncommon toolkit for creating and launching things.
-I've used that toolkit quite a lot.
+Because of the support of a truly amazing community of people (which happened, as far as I can tell, mostly through amazing luck) I have an uncommon toolkit for making stuff.

 Of course, I have a lot of help.
 I get really excited by starting new things, but also by assembling and managing teams who help those things prosper once they see some success.

 Most of what I've done, I've done with an eye on how cool my job is, how I can keep doing new things, and how I can help other people have jobs they like as much as I like mine, whether that's empowering independent creators or hiring people to do cool stuff.